openvinotoolkit/openvino/docs/optimization_guide/nncf/weight_compression.md

 Compress Model Weights
 ######################

-Below code snippet shows how to compress the weights of the model represented in OpenVINO IR using NNCF:
+The code snippet below shows how to compress the weights of the model represented in OpenVINO IR using NNCF:

 .. tab-set::